Dunc4nNT/bit/README.md

 *2025-02-25 version 0.1.0a*

-*The purpose of this website is to simplify the tool Wgd v2, by making it accesible to users who may not have a background in programming.
+*The purpose of this website is to simplify the tool [wgd v2](https://github.com/heche-psb/wgd), by making it accesible to users who may not have a background in programming.
 Our goal is to provide an intuitive interface that allows users to easily import FASTA files and receive a model in return.*